Columbus Fountain: Congressional legislation

 A very different fountain was originally planned for the circle in front of Union Station.
 But lobbying began in 1906 for a memorial by the Knights of Columbus.
 The location was not specified at the time.

 On March 4, 1907, at 11:00 am, the 59th United States Congress approved HR 13304: That there shall be erected in the city of Washington, in the District of Columbia, a suitable memorial to the memory of Christopher Columbus.

-Section 2 provided the creation of a Commission shall be created consisting of:
+Section 2 provided that a Commission shall be created consisting of: